Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Abstract

 \section{Abstract}

 Large language models (LLMs) have demonstrated impressive abilities in various domains while the inference cost is expensive.
-Many previous studies exploit quantization methods to reduce LLM inference cost by reducing storage and accelerating computation.
-The state-of-the-art methods use 2-bit quantization for mainstream LLMs (\textit{e.g.} Llama2-7b, etc.).
-However, challenges still exist in reducing LLM inference cost with 2-bit quantization: \textbf{(1) Nonnegligible accuracy loss for 2-bit quantization.} Weights are quantized by groups, while the ranges of weights are large in some groups, resulting in large quantization errors and nonnegligible accuracy loss (\textit{e.g.} >3\% for Llama2-7b with 2-bit quantization in GPTQ and Greenbit). \textbf{(2) Limited accuracy improvement by adding 4-bit weights.} Increasing 10\% extra average bit more 4-bit weights only leads to <0.5\% accuracy improvement on a quantized Llama2-7b model. \textbf{(3) Time-consuming dequantization operations on GPUs.} Mainstream methods require a dequantization operation to perform computation on the quantized weights, and the 2-order dequantization operation is applied because scales of groups are also quantized.
-These dequantization operations lead to >50\% execution time, hindering the potential of reducing LLM inference cost.
+Many previous studies exploit quantization methods to reduce LLM inference cost by reducing latency and memory consumption.
+Applying 2-bit single-precision weight quantization brings $>$3\% accuracy loss, so the state-of-the-art methods use mixed-precision methods for LLMs (\textit{e.g.} Llama2-7b, etc.) to improve the accuracy.
+However, challenges still exist: \textbf{(1) Uneven distribution in weight matrix.} Weights are quantized by groups, while some groups contain weights with large range.
+Previous methods apply inter-weight mixed-precision quantization and neglect the range difference inside each weight matrix, resulting in $>$2.7\% accuracy loss (\textit{e.g.} LLM-MQ and APTQ). \textbf{(2) Large speed degradation by adding sparse outliers.} Reserving sparse outliers improves accuracy but slows down the speed affected by the outlier ratio (\textit{e.g.} 1.5\% outliers resulting in $>$30\% speed degradation in SpQR). \textbf{(3) Time-consuming dequantization operations on GPUs.} Mainstream methods require a dequantization operation to perform computation on the quantized weights, and the 2-order dequantization operation is applied because scales of groups are also quantized.
+These dequantization operations lead to $>$50\% execution time.